Princess Caraboo (film)

 Princess Caraboo is a 1994 American historical comedy-drama film.
 It was directed by Michael Austin, and written by Austin and John Wells.
 The story is based on the real-life 19th-century character Princess Caraboo, who passed herself off in British society as an exotic princess who spoke a strange foreign language.
-It stars Phoebe Cates.
+It stars Phoebe Cates in her final film before she shifted her focus away from acting to raising her children.

 Plot

 In Regency England, an exotically dressed woman is found in the fields, speaking a language no-one can understand.
 She ends up at the home of the Worrall family, the local gentry.